ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

 )
 ```

 When optimizing, we can use interval data for the high and low temperature loads.
-These thermal loads will be met by gas boilers if the CHP chooses not to generate.
+These thermal loads will be met by gas boilers if the CHP chooses not to generate, or cannot meet thermal demands.
+High temperature heat can be let-down into low temperature heat.

 The `epl.Generator` is allowed to dump both high temperature and low temperature heat.